The Power of a Hardware Defect Management Solution Tied to the Product Record

 Defect tracking is an important part of hardware lifecycle management.
 Yet many defect tracking tools only relate to their specific areas of a complex process, which can make them ineffective.

 Why?
 Simply put, they don’t facilitate the cross-functional visibility and collaboration necessary to manage product defects enterprise-wide.
-Said another way, a hardware engineer could avoid having to log in to multiple solutions if they only had to deal with an all-in-one approach which broadcasted his changes: up, across and down stream.
+Said another way, a hardware engineer could avoid having to log in to multiple solutions if they only had to deal with a single source of truth approach which broadcasted his changes: up, across, and downstream.

 Due to the lack of visibility with siloed systems, problems can start snowballing fast.
 The classical case is key cross-functional team members are unaware of changes due to insufficient transparency.
 Or, a perceived unnecessary login/check-in is skimmed over yet—upon further review—the function was, in fact, important and the issue didn’t present itself until right before it shipped to market.